-The Company's Code of Business Conduct and Ethics, which is the Company's code of ethics applicable to all Directors, officers, employees and consultants worldwide, embodies the Company's global principles and practices relating to the ethical conduct of the Company's business and its long-standing commitment to honesty, fair dealing and full compliance with all laws affecting the Company's business.
-The Code of Business Conduct and Ethics is intended to comply with Item 406 of Regulation S-K of the Securities Exchange Act of 1934 and with applicable rules of The NASDAQ Stock Market, Inc. Our Code of Business Conduct and Ethics is posted on our Internet website under the "Corporate Governance" tab of our "Investor Relations" page.
-Our Internet website address is http://www.activepower.com.
+The Company's Code of Business Conduct and Ethics, which is the Company's code of ethics applicable to all Directors, officer, employees and consultants worldwide, embodies the Company's global principles and practices relating to the ethical conduct of the Company's business and its long-standing commitment to honesty, fair dealing and full compliance with all laws affecting the Company's business.
+The Code of Business Conduct and Ethics is intended to comply with Item 406 of Regulation S-K of the Securities Exchange Act of 1934 and with Nasdaq listing requirements.
+Our Code of Business Conduct and Ethics is posted on our Internet website under the "Corporate Governance" tab of our "Investor Relations" page, which can be found by clicking on "About Us" from our Internet website located at www.activepower.com.